 By Matthew Markham | Posted: Monday February 3, 2020

 Welcome to the first School House news for 2020.
-We have had an excellent start to the year with the Year 9 boys starting extremely well.
-As always, we had a few tears from both boys and mothers at the conclusion of the parents dinner, when parents leave their boys at the hostel for the first time.
-Shortly after, the boys were in high spirits playing games with the Year 13s.
+We have had an excellent start to the year with the Year Nine boys starting extremely well.
+As always, we had a few tears from both boys and mothers at the conclusion of the parents dinner, when parents leave their boys at the hostel for the first time, but shortly after the boys were in high spirits playing games with the Yr13s.

-Over the holidays, Howard Nixon the hostel maintenance man was hard at work along with Glen Hutchinson and Thomas Ryan repairing and painting much of the hostel.
+Over the holidays Howard Nixon the hostel maintenance man was hard at work along with Glen Hutchinson and Thomas Ryan repairing and painting much of the hostel.
 The basketball court got a much needed spruce up with concrete being poured to replace the pavers that were starting to lift up.
-The wall behind the hoop got a fresh coat of paint and the Otago Boys' High school crest went up on the wall.
-We still need to paint the concrete to take some of the glare away from the area.
-Weather permitting that should happen this week.
-The Year 9 common room in Hawthorne also received a make over with a paint and Sky TV being installed.
+The wall behind the hoop got a fresh coat of paint and the Otago Boys High school crest went up on the wall.
+We are still to paint the concrete to take some of the glare away from the area but weather permitting that should happen this week.
+The Year Nine common room in Hawthorne also got a make over with a paint and Sky TV getting installed.
 It really has made the front entrance to Hawthorne a lot brighter and more appealing.
-As well as Howard and the crew, our cleaners Karen, Kim and Carolyn were hard at work making the hostel look sparkling clean for the boys return.
-I don’t think the boys truly appreciate how much work these ladies do.
+As well as Howard and the crew our cleaners Karen, Kim and Carolyn were hard at work making the hostel looking sparkling clean for the boys return.
+I don’t think the boys truely appreciate how much work these ladies do.

-Also, during the holiday period Deputy Head of Hostel Angus Faulks represented New Zealand Under 18 in Touch.
+Also, during the holiday period Deputy Head of Hostel Angus Faulks represented New Zealand U18 in touch.
 The event was held in Newcastle, Australia, in extremely hot conditions.
 The hostel is proud of Angus' achievements.

-The tug of war was a comfortable win by Nicholson, which is their first Mitchell Cup win for a very long time.
-Maybe, just maybe this might be Nicholson’s year?
+The tug of war was comfortable won by Nicholson, which is their first Mitchell Cup win for a very long time.
+Maybe just maybe this might be Nicholson’s year?

 This week marks the start of the Student Development Programme, which is an exciting new development in the hostel.
-The Year 9s start their character education programme with the Year 13 prefects.
-The Year 10 head to the town belt for an orientation session on the Dunedin City Council sponsored Town Belt Initiative and the seniors start their scuba diving and surfing lessons.
+The Year Nines start their character education programme with the Yr13 prefects, the Yr10 head to the town belt for an orientation session on the Dunedin City Council sponsored Town Belt Initiative and the seniors start their scuba diving and surfing lessons.
 First aid and golf will commence next week.

-On the weekend, two School House boys Grayson Small and Jacob Bowell won the hostels first medals for the year gaining sliver in the Under 17 double at the South Island Club Rowing Championships.
+On the weekend two School House boys Grayson Small and Jacob Bowell won the hostels first medals for the year gaining sliver in the U17 double at the South Island Club Championships.
 Less than a stroke separated them from the winners.
 Well done Grayson and Jacob!

 Our annual prefects camp was a hot but enjoyable affair.
-A 76km bike ride (Wedderburn to Middlemarch) in 30-degree heat is hard work and there were some very sore bodies at the end of the day.
-This experience together as a team will hold them in good stead for the challenges that await.
+A 76km bike ride (Wedderburn to Middlemarch) in 30-degree heat is hard work and there some very sore bodies at the end of the day.
+The boys got a lot out of it, however and this experience together as a team will hold them in good stead for the challenges that await.
 A big thank you to Stu and Lorraine Duncan for their wonderful hospitality.
-This year’s prefect team is as follows:
+This year’s prefect teams is as follows: